Wednesday, September 21, 2016

 this rather stunning passage, and only of the ceiling.

-Meeting time for our Uffizi tour finally arrived.
+Meeting time for our Uffizi tour had finally arrived.
 We gathered at the Piazza Signoria and smartly made our way inside this grand building, commissioned in by the Medicis (1560) as administrative and judicial offices.
-The Gallery, included in designs for the second floor, is essentially a princely collection amassed by the Medici family over generations and in its time, an essential Grand Tour stopover.
+The Gallery, included in designs for the second floor, is essentially a princely collection amassed by the Medici family over generations and in its time, as it is today, an essential Grand Tour stopover.
 In 1737, the collection was bequeathed to the city (never to leave) by the last member of the dynasty, Anna Maria Lodovica.
 In the 19th c, rationalization of the collection saw sculptures and antiquities moved, leaving mostly paintings distributed throughout 45 rooms.

 This is the famous Tribune with favourite Medici pieces on show -

-even for those fortunate to be on a Grand Tour (1660 -1840's)
+even for those fortunate to be on a Grand Tour in 1660 -1840's.

 We moved through at a smart clip, our knowledgeable and agreeable guide sharing his passion for the Renaissance with us.
 Given that we could not repeat all that was explained to us, and as we saw an assembly of a large number of objects, a few more photos will have to suffice.
 (Yes, it seems a blur now – thank goodness we were allowed to take photos; not especially good ones mind, given the crowds, but at least they jog those little grey cells!).
 So, here you have it, an Uffizi overview!